-1. All first-year courses: Civil Procedure; Constitutional Law I; Contracts; Criminal Law; Introduction to Law and Legal Reasoning; Legal Analysis, Writing, and Research I and II; Property; and Torts;
+1. All first-year courses: Civil Procedure; Constitutional Law I; Contracts; Criminal Law; Introduction to Law and Legal Reasoning; Introduction to Legal Theory and Perspectives on the Law6; Legal Analysis, Writing, and Research I and II; Property; and Torts;

 2. Constitutional Law II;